domenicoindrio/baby-tools-shop/README.md

 ```
 If the command is successful, the container is now running and the app within is accessible by navigating to [`http://localhost:8025`](http://localhost:8025) or [`http://127.0.0.1:8025`](http://127.0.0.1:8025)

+> [!NOTE]
+> First time testing this app, the categories and products are gonna be [empty](#home-page-with-no-categories-and-products-empty-database).
+In order to be able to add those, create a [superuser](https://docs.djangoproject.com/en/5.2/topics/auth/default/#:~:text=createsuperuser%20command%3A) in Django, navigate to [`http://localhost:8025/admin`](http://localhost:8025/admin), login as such and add them manually as you like.

 > [!CAUTION]
 > If you're running this on a remote server, there are more tweaks to apply, especially what concerns [security](#additional-informations) and sensible data.
 > For quick testing purposes you can:
 > - either add (before building the image) your server's IP address to `ALLOWED_HOST` in `settings.py` (to avoid `Invalid HTTP_HOST header` errors)
 > - or manage it with [environment variables](#hints)
 > Afterwards you should be able to visit the app at `http://<server_ip_address>:8025`.

 ## Technologies